-Dr Kristi Raik is the Director of the Estonian Foreign Policy Institute at the International Centre for Defence and Security since 1 February 2018.
+Dr Kristi Raik is the Director of the Estonian Foreign Policy Institute at ICDS since February 2018.
 She is also an Adjunct Professor at the University of Turku.

 Kristi has previously served inter alia as a Senior Research Fellow and Acting Programme Director at the Finnish Institute of International Affairs in Helsinki; an official at the General Secretariat of the Council of the European Union in Brussels; and a Visiting Fellow at the Centre for European Policy Studies in Brussels and the International Centre for Policy Studies in Kyiv.
 Kristi has a PhD from the University of Turku.
 She has published, lectured and commented widely on European foreign and security policy.